soverenio/docs/docs/getting-started/quick-start.md

     1. Add the Soveren token to your Kubernetes cluster.

-         [Register an account](https://app.soveren.io/sign-up), copy the Soveren token from the **Let's get started** page, and run:
+         [Create a gateway](../../administration/managing-gateways#create-a-gateway), copy the Soveren token displayed next to it, and run:

-            kubectl create secret generic soveren-proxy-token --from-literal=token=<soveren-token-from-your-account-on-soveren.io>
+            kubectl create secret generic soveren-proxy-token --from-literal=token=<soveren-token-for-the-gateway>

-         You only see your Soveren token once, when creating a gateway.
-If you missed the moment and cannot find the token, [create a new gateway](https://app.soveren.io/gateways) and return to Step #1.

     2. Apply the Soveren gateway manifest and configmap: